 If the production’s proposed activities include the use of a small UAS, additional aerial coverage must be provided by the UAS operator.
 The additional requirements are to provide:

-UAS operators must have all pertinent documentation on set with them at all times, including documents related to Operating Authority, Pilot Qualifications, and Aircraft Registration.
-Those documents include a valid Section 333 Exemption, Certificate of Authorization (COA), Plan of Activities (POA), UAS registration certificate and appropriate pilot certificate.
+- UAS operators must have all pertinent documentation on set with them at all times, including documents related to Operating Authority, Pilot Qualifications, and Aircraft Registration.

-Note: A copy of the Safety Bulletin should be attached to your call sheet on days when a small UAS is being used.
+Note: A copy of this Safety Bulletin should be attached to your call sheet on days when a small UAS is being used.